earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 See the paper [Balancing Accuracy, Efficiency, and Flexibility in Radiation Calculations for Dynamical Models](https://doi.org/10.1029/2019MS001621) for more details about the Fortran code.

+Additionally, pyRTE-RRTMGP is able to use [Dask](https://docs.dask.org/en/stable/) for parallel computing, which can be useful for solving problems with large datasets on multi-core machines or clusters.

 ## Defining and Solving Radiative Transfer Problems

 A typical workflow with pyRTE-RRTMGP consists of the following steps: